vineela-gunti/anchore-charts/stable/engine/README.md

 ## Chart Details

-The chart is split into global and service specific configurations for the OSS Anchore Engine, as well as global and services specific configurations for the Enterprise components.
+The chart is split into global and service specific configurations for the open source Anchore Engine.

   * The `anchoreGlobal` section is for configuration values required by all Anchore Engine components.
-  * The `anchoreEnterpriseGlobal` section is for configuration values required by all Anchore Engine Enterprise components.
   * Service specific configuration values allow customization for each individual service.

-For a description of each component, view the official documentation at: [Anchore Enterprise Service Overview](https://docs.anchore.com/current/docs/overview/architecture/)
+For a description of each component, view the official documentation at: [Anchore Service Overview](https://docs.anchore.com/current/docs/overview/architecture/)

-## Installing the Anchore Engine Helm Chart
+## Installing the Anchore Engine OSS Helm Chart
 ### TL;DR
 ```
 helm repo add anchore https://charts.anchore.io
-helm install my-release anchore/anchore-engine
+helm install my-release anchore/engine
 ```

 Anchore Engine will take approximately 3 minutes to bootstrap.
 After the initial bootstrap period, Anchore Engine will begin a vulnerability feed sync.
 During this time, image analysis will show zero vulnerabilities until the sync is completed.
 This sync can take multiple hours depending on which feeds are enabled.
 The following anchore-cli command is available to poll the system and report back when the engine is bootstrapped and the vulnerability feeds are all synced up. `anchore-cli system wait`